game1991/CodeImp/content/post/hello-world/index.en.md

 Welcome to Hugo theme Stack.
 This is your first post.
 Edit or delete it, then start writing!

-For more information about this theme, check the documentation: https://stack.jimmycai.com/
+For more information about this theme, check the documentation: [Stack Docs](https://stack.jimmycai.com/)

 Want a site like this?
 Check out [hugo-theme-stack-stater](https://github.com/CaiJimmy/hugo-theme-stack-starter)